 This course explores the broad field of scientific image-making, focusing in particular on problems of formalism, abstraction, and realism.
 What makes a "good" scientific image?
 What kind of work do scientific images do?
 What philosophical, ideological, and political constraints underwrite attempts to render the complexity of events and entities in the world in stylized visual vocabularies?
 And how might we approach the work of aesthetics and style in image-making?
 We will examine these questions through a survey of several contemporary scholarly frameworks used for thinking about problems of representation in scientific practice, and will attend to such image-making practices as graphing, diagramming, modeling, doodling, illustrating, sculpting, and photographing, among other methods.

-Instructor(s): M. Rossi Terms Offered: Autumn
+Instructor(s): M. Rossi Terms Offered: Spring

-Equivalent Course(s): HIST 35205, CHSS 35205, HIST 25205
+Equivalent Course(s): HIST 25205, HIST 35205, CHSS 35205

 HIPS 25808.
 Lab, Field, and Clinic: History and Anthropology of Medicine and the Life Sciences.
 100 Units.